 Lifestyle and home remedies

 Puncture wounds or other deep cuts, animal bites or particularly dirty wounds may put you at increased risk of tetanus infection.
-Get medical attention if the wound is deep and dirty, and particularly if you're unsure of your immunization status.
+Get medical attention if the wound is deep and dirty, and particularly if you're unsure of your immune status.
 Leave unclean wounds open to avoid trapping bacteria in the wound with a bandage.

 Your doctor may need to clean the wound, prescribe an antibiotic and give you a booster shot of the tetanus toxoid vaccine.
 If you've previously been immunized, your body should quickly make the needed antibodies to protect you against tetanus.